Career / Career Progression

 Follow us

-The sad reality is most IT certifications expire, which can be frustrating after you spend days or weeks studying.
+The sad reality is that most IT certifications expire, which can be frustrating after you spend days or weeks studying.
 But this isn’t necessarily a bad thing.
-Technology changes over time, and we need to keep ourselves up-to-date on new advancements as they come out.
+Technology changes over time, and we need to stay up to date on new developments as they emerge.

-We’ve created a comprehensive guide that details how long IT certifications are valid and what you can do to remain current.
+We’ve created a comprehensive guide that explains how long IT certifications are valid and how you can stay current.
 With all the changes happening in IT certifications, now’s a good time to look at how long certifications last and what you can do to remain current.

 Which IT Certifications Expire?